department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension-rates.md

 <div class="va-introtext">

+Learn about VA pension rates for surviving spouses and dependents.
 If you qualify for survivors pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).

 </div>